 At CBDology, our CBD Isolate is 99.83% contains zero THC and can be used to make other CBD based products.

-Pros of CBD isolate are that there is no trace of THC and therefore no psychoactive effects.
+Pros of CBD isolate are that there is no trace of THC and therefore no risk of regular consumers failing a workplace drug test or a roadside drug drive test.
 This means it is generally considered a safe option.
 It’s also the purest form of CBD and is both tasteless and odourless.
+Additionally, many people find that having a 1000mg bottle of just CBD works better for them than having a full or broad spectrum product that contains say 600mg CBD, 350mg CBDa, and then 50mg making up a bunch of other cannabinoids.
+After all, CBD has most of the proven benefits out of all the other cannabinoids.

 What is Full Spectrum CBD?